 Spending 3 days in Rome completely made me fall in love with the City.
 The architecture really is some of the best and most beautiful in the world.
 The iconic sites, although busy are more incredible in real life than they are in photos and the history really is on another level.

-However after 2 days of seeing the sights, both on my own and on a tour I felt like I needed to see a side of Rome that wasn’t so touristy.
+However, after 2 days of seeing the best places to visit in Rome, I felt like I needed to see a side of Rome that wasn’t so touristy.
 I wanted to get under the skin of Rome a bit more, so on my last day I visited Trastevere and with the help of the New Marco Polo Rome Guide I explored a greener and quieter side of Rome which included Trastevere, Gianicolo Hill and the River Tiber.
 Despite the rain (apologies in advance for the grey photos), I had such a good time and I’m so glad that I ventured over the river into this area of Rome.

 The guide advises that the walk takes a minimum of 1.5 hours which is pretty much what I did it in as I was keen to get back to Trastevere and jump inside a dry and warm restaurant for some yummy food, however if you’re walking slowly and stopping to enjoy the views on a nice day it could easily take 3-4 hours so it’s a great way to spend a morning or afternoon in Rome.

-There are lots Piazza’s and Churches too, including Piazza Santa Maria which is named after the oldest church in Rome and is the area you should slowly head towards once arriving in Piazza Sonnino in Trastevere.
+There are lots Piazza’s and Churches too, including Piazza Santa Maria which is named after the oldest church in Rome and is the area you should slowly head towards once arriving in Piazza Sonnino in Trastevere when working out what to do in Trastevere.

 I headed up the path towards the church and the higher I got the more I could see a view over Rome and I knew I was going to be in for a treat the higher I got on this walk!